The Jackal's Mistress

 Sorry, everybody.

-For all of his hatred with slavery, Bohjalian does not refrain from needling the northerners as in this exchange between Captain Weybridge and Jubilee–who’s pretty precocious for a 12-year-old girl.
+For all of his hatred for slavery, Bohjalian does not refrain from needling the northerners as in this exchange between Captain Weybridge and Jubilee.

 “But Jackal?
 I got to ask you this.
-Joseph [a black man] can’t seelp at the inn, and he can’t eat at this restaurant.
-If you folks want to free the slaves why dont you just trea `em like white people?”
+Joseph [a black man] can’t sleep at the inn, and he can’t eat at this restaurant.
+If you folks want to free the slaves why don't you just treat `em like white people?”

 Pretty lame response, Captain.